SkinnersWinners/CrowdMovieTag/CrowdMovieTag/DevNotes/Notes.md

 + Add database context
 	+ Movie
 	+ Tags
-+ Implement User Management
+- Implement User Management
-	- Login -> ASP.net
+	+ Login -> ASP.net
-	- Registration -> ASP.Net
+	+ Registration -> ASP.Net
+		- Create a profile entry from a registration
-	- Figure out what table to use for the users -> ASP.net
+	+ Figure out what table to use for the users -> ASP.net